bjornregnell/sigrid/README.md

 # sigrid

+## About

 A help queue web app for lab sessions and tutorials named after the doll [Sigrid](https://www.youtube.com/watch?v=cc-TAuKWdTI) in  "Beppes godnattstund".

+## About the v1.x branch

+Sigrid v1.x will be legacy when v2.x is production ready.
+For more information see Releases.

-# How to use a running sigrid server
+## How to use a running sigrid server

 When sigrid is running it responds to the following requests: